Places to stay created by world masters

 Hotel ME London by Melià – London, United Kingdom

-The ultimate hotel that blends sophistication and a contemporary touch in the very heart of London?
+The ultimate hotel that blends sophistication and contemporary touch in the very heart of London?
 The answer cannot be different: ME London, designed by Forster + Partners, for Meliã in 2012.
-ME London is in the West End Soho, surrounded by theatres and shops, besides some of the most coveted attractions in the British capital: Covent Garden, Trafalgar Square, the Parliament and St. Paul’s Cathedral.
-It has 157 beds with rates starting from 235£ for the basic Aura room (20-29 square metres).
+ME London is in the West End Soho, surrounded by theatres and shops, besides some of the most coveted attractions in the British capital: Covent Garden, Trafalgar Square, the Parliament, and St. Paul’s Cathedral.
+It has 157 beds with rates starting from 235£ for the basic Aura room (20-29 square meters).

 Hotel Nhow – Berlin, Germany